US Cash Products-Gulf Coast gasoline up on new cycle trade

 futures, traders said.

-over May heating oil futures as the latest cycle scheduled to move on the
+heating oil futures as the latest cycle scheduled to move on the Colonial

-In the Midwest, Chicago gasoline fell 2.00 cents a gallon on top of its
+In the Midwest, Chicago gasoline fell a cent a gallon on top of its

 6.50-cent drop late on Monday as a refiner brought new supply into a market